henrik1234/yarn-circleci-monorepo/README.md

-# yarn-circleci-monorepo
+# Yarn CircleCI Monorepo
-> A monorepo architecture built using Yarn workspaces and CircleCI
+> A monorepo architecture built using Yarn Workspaces and CircleCI

-This repository also nods towards two other technology choices:
+This repository nods towards two other technology choices:

-- AWS Cloudformation
+- AWS CloudFormation
 - TypeScript

 It works fine without them, but you may need to delete some of the boilerplate before getting started if you don't love them like we do.